munkireport/event/README.md

     munkireport:
       - warnings
 ```
-This will also filter out all `munkireport` messages from the type `warnings`
+This will also filter out all `munkireport` messages of the type `warnings`

 The available types for filtering are `danger`, `warning`, `success` and `info`.